testuj-to/tantivy-stemmers/README.md

   The Portuguese Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/portuguese/stemmer.html).

+- **Romanian**

+  The Romanian Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/romanian/stemmer.html).

 - **Spanish**

   The Spanish Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/spanish/stemmer.html).